ulixee/hero/website/awaited-dom/HTMLImageElement.md

 ### elem.src <div class="specs"><i>W3C</i></div> {#src}

-A <code>USVString</code> that reflects the <code>src</code> HTML attribute, which contains the full URL of the image including base URI.
+A `string` that reflects the <code>src</code> HTML attribute, which contains the full URL of the image including base URI.
 You can load a different image into the element by changing the URL in the <code>src</code> attribute.

 #### **Type**: `Promise<string>`

 ### elem.srcset <div class="specs"><i>W3C</i></div> {#srcset}

-A <code>USVString</code> reflecting the <code>srcset</code> HTML attribute.
+A `string` reflecting the <code>srcset</code> HTML attribute.
 This specifies a list of candidate images, separated by commas (<code>',', U+002C COMMA</code>).
 Each candidate image is a URL followed by a space, followed by a specially-formatted string indicating the size of the image.
 The size may be specified either the width or a size multiple.
 Read the <code>srcset</code> page for specifics on the format of the size substring.

 #### **Type**: `Promise<string>`